Ruzovej/cxxet/examples/README.md

 # Examples

-This directory contains examples demonstrating the usage of the `rsm` library for tracing `C++` code.
+This directory contains examples demonstrating the usage of the `cxxst` library for tracing `C++` code.

 It's lightweight library that generates `chrome trace` format output, which can be viewed in Chrome's built-in trace viewer (`chrome://tracing`) or tools like [Perfetto UI](https://ui.perfetto.dev/).